Harshavardhana/bigfiles/README.md

 Introduction
 =====
-BigFiles - Very-large-file support for distributed storage systems.
+BigObjects - Petascale Object support for gluster, s3 and other distributed storage systems.

 Architecture
 =====